 - a.
-The semester project report (excluding the appendices) fulfills the University's outcomes #2, Mastering Linguistic Theory, Application, and Critical Thinking.
-Students majoring in writing or English education must upload this project into WPA on D2Lon the due date. - b.
+The semester project report (excluding the appendices) addresses the EML Department's Writing program outcome #2, Mastering Linguistic Theory, Application, and Critical Thinking. - b.
+Students majoring in writing or English education must upload this project to the dropbox folder on D2L corresponding to his or her program: - (1) Writing/Literature concentration: WPA-WPT-LITC-Semester Project - (2) Writing/Journalism concentration: WPA-WPT-JRC-Semester Project. - c.
 Artifacts not submitted electronically or incorrectly submitted receive a zero for that assignment.